daverafe/queue_rails_app/README.md

 ```
 Open a browser tab and type: localhost:3000

 If you follow the above steps you should be on the sites landing page.

+*If you want to use the third party autherization that's available, you're going to have to get your own Client ID and Secret from google, and then put that into a .env file.*

 ## Developing